-Fertility control efforts can be expensive and challenging to apply in many situations.
+Fertility control efforts can be expensive and challenging to apply in most situations.
 Skittish horses in most management units do not allow for remote darting application, and require intensive effort to gather horses in order to apply the drugs.
 PZP currently needs to be applied every 1-2 years in order to remain effective.
 Gathering horses every two years just to administer PZP is impractical and virtually impossible as horses become more difficult to capture with each gather.
 Mares treated with PZP are often in better body condition - which results in more successful reproduction and faster growth of the population once the drugs have worn off.

 The BLM has initiated several research projects that evaluate the effectiveness and impacts of various population growth suppressant methods.
 We are encouraged by this research.
 However, it will likely be 3-5 years until the results of these research projects are known and can be implemented throughout all HMAs.
-The horse and burro population will likely exceed 100,000 animals by that point -a dire situation for the rangelands.
+The horse and burro population will likely exceed 100,000 animals by that point - a dire situation for the rangelands, necessitating even more removals and fertility control measures.

-American Farm Bureau Federation • American Sheep Industry Association Masters of Foxhounds Association • Mule Deer Foundation • National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association • National Wildlife Refuge Association Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society Contact us at horseandrange@gmail.com or visit us on the web at wildhorserange.org
+American Farm Bureau Federation • American Sheep Industry Association • Masters of Foxhounds Association • Mule Deer Foundation National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association National Wildlife Refuge Association • Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society

-Advocating for commonsense, ecologically-sound approaches to managing horses and burros
+Advocating for commonsense, ecologically-sound approaches to managing horses and burros to promote healthy wildlife and rangelands for future generations